Compliance

 And it was true.
 I’d left my ground-floor window wide open.
 So much for security.

 I confess.
 That was a parable.
-(Not an anecdote.)
+(Not an Anecdote.)
 But you see the point: All your random security measures won’t keep you secure unless you first think about the risks that exist, create an overall objective to address those risks, and then make sure your specific security measures will together achieve your objective.
 If my objective is perimeter defense, all those controls dealing with the front door are inadequate to keep out an intruder if I’m not securing the window too.
 I should have eliminated most of those locks (and the moat) and used some of the cash to buy a decent window lock.
 Or have the window alarmed.
 You get the idea.

 Let’s Talk About a UCF - Unified Control Framework